isycat/urlprotocolfileopener/README.md

 # README
-The intended use of this is to redirect the  and open them in BambuStudio
+The intended use of this is to redirect the "open in slicer" links on printables.com to BambuStudio.
+Due to limitations inside the launch code of BambuStudio, this is done by downloading the link as a temp file.

 Example usage:
 In windows registry editor, set the default key at `Computer\HKEY_CLASSES_ROOT\prusaslicer\shell\open\command` to